Terms of reference

-To support the Registrar in these functions the Business Registry Strategic Advisory Council (formerly the Australian Business Register Board) was established.
+To support the Registrar in these functions the Business Registry Strategic Advisory Council was established.

 The purpose of the Business Registry Strategic Advisory Council is to:

-- play a key role in influencing the strategic direction, risks, priorities in the delivery of the Registrar’s 2024 Vision
+- play a key role in influencing the strategic direction and priorities, as well as identifying risks in the delivery of the Registrar’s 2024 vision

 - advocate and support the Registrar’s role in unlocking the register’s economic and social value for the Australian community

-- support a fairer business environment for the community, businesses and government through the registry services provision of registry information and digital standards.
+- support a fairer business environment for the community, businesses and government through registry services, provision of business information and administration of director identification numbers.

-- build confidence in the community and assure the integrity of the registry information
+- build confidence in the community and assure the integrity of registry information

-- improve the client experience through creating a fairer system – making it easier for the right clients to get an ABN and retain it
+- improve the client experience through creating a fairer system - making it easier for the right clients to interact with government and manage their registry obligations

-- advocate on behalf of the Registrar to build trust within the community and maintain confidence in the Australian Business Register.
+- advocate on behalf of the Registrar to build trust within the community and maintain confidence in the Australian Business Registry Services.